 Summary: Get Bivouac waypoints from a gpx file already on your computer

 A gpx file can contain a "track log" but you can't just paste it into the Bivouac "waypoints" field because it is a different format than Bivouac waypoints.
 So it has to be translated somehow.
 We have a track parsing program that does this but it can have problems for large gpx files.
 See GpxTrackParser.asp.
-So nowdays, the recommended method is to upload the "raw gpx" into a trip report or WWF, then display the raw gpx on GMap, and trace the line with GMap "Draw And Save".
+So nowdays, the recommended method is to upload the "raw gpx" into a trip report or into the Raw Gpx Database, then display the raw gpx on GMap, and trace the line with GMap "Draw And Save".
 This allows you to label key points as you go along.
 It also ensures people don't upload gpx files with hundreds or thousands of unnecessary points.
 It also avoids problems we used to have with the parsing program.

 STEP BY STEP

-- Create a minimal trip report or WWF
+- Create a minimal trip report

 - Click Upload raw Gpx